Anancus: Diet and ecology

+Individual of Anancus arvernensis (attacking a tree in the upper left) in a Pliocene temperate forested Central European landscape alongside the fellow proboscidean "Mammut" borsoni (background upper right), rhinoceros Stephanorhinus etruscus, the pig Sus minor and the bovine Leptobos stenometopon, alongside pikas, ptarmigans and grouse.

 Dietary preferences of Anancus varied between species.
 Dental microwear analysis of Anancus arvernensis specimens from the Early Pleistocene of Europe generally suggests that it was a browser, consuming twigs, bark, seeds and fruit, with a browsing diet also proposed for the Early Pliocene South African A. capensis.
-The East African late Miocene-early Pliocene A. kenyensis and Pliocene A. ultimus have individuals with varying browsing, grazing, and mixed feeding (both browsing and grazing) diets, with a grazing diet proposed for Anancus specimens from the Pliocene of India based on isotopic analysis.
+The East African late Miocene-early Pliocene A. kenyensis and Pliocene A. ultimus have individuals with varying browsing, grazing, and mixed feeding (both browsing and grazing) diets, with a grazing diet proposed for Anancus sivalensis from the Pliocene of India based on isotopic analysis.
 Anancus osiris from the Pliocene of North Africa is suggested to have been a mixed feeder with a large grass intake based on microwear.

 Anancus often coexisted alongside other proboscideans, such as the larger mastodon "Mammut" borsoni in Pliocene Europe.
 During the Pliocene-Early Pleistocene, Anancus coexisted with elephantids, including mammoths (Mammuthus rumanus and Mammuthus meridionalis in Europe and Mammuthus subplanifrons in South Africa), and Loxodonta cookei (in South Africa) who Anancus is suggested to have engaged in habitat and diet-based niche partitioning with.